John Cairncross: Later life

-At the end of the war Cairncross joined the Treasury; he claimed that he ceased working for the MGB (later to become the KGB), at this time.
+At the end of the war, Cairncross joined the Treasury; he claimed that he ceased working for the MGB (later to become the KGB).
 KGB reports, published subsequently, contradict this.

-After his first confession (1952), Cairncross lost his civil-service job and was penniless and unemployed.
+After his first confession (1952), Cairncross lost his civil service job and was penniless and unemployed.
 With some financial assistance from his previous handler, Modin, he moved to the US, where he taught at universities in Chicago and as a lecturer in Romance Languages at Case Western Reserve University in Cleveland, Ohio.
-Cairncross was an expert on French authors and translated the works of many 17th century French poets and dramatists such as Jean Racine, Jean de La Fontaine and Pierre Corneille, as well as writing three of his own books: Molière bourgeois et libertin; New Light on Molière; and After Polygamy was Made a Sin.
+Cairncross was an expert on French authors and translated the works of many 17th century French poets and dramatists such as Jean Racine, Jean de La Fontaine and Pierre Corneille, as well as writing three of his own books, Molière bourgeois et libertin, New Light on Molière and After Polygamy was Made a Sin.

 This career was ended following further investigation into Cairncross by MI5 investigative officer Arthur S. Martin.
 After Philby fled to Moscow in 1963, Martin reopened the files to hunt for the fourth and fifth men in 1964.
 To Martin's surprise, Cairncross made a full confession.
 Martin also received a denunciation which led to Blunt's confession.
 Despite his confession to Martin, Cairncross was never prosecuted for his espionage activities.
-The confession, conducted in Cleveland, Ohio, was not made within British jurisdiction or under caution and would therefore have been inadmissible in court.
+The confession, conducted in Cleveland, Ohio, was not made under police caution and would therefore have been inadmissible in court.
+Despite MI5 enquiries regarding extradition, the FBI did not view Cairncross as a danger to US security and had no grounds to deport him to Britain.
+MI5 asked Cairncross if he would be willing to voluntarily return to Britain to provide his confession again, this time under caution.
+He declined.